wodby/docs/docs/stacks/mariadb/index.md

 This changelog is for MariaDB stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/mariadb/releases).

+!!! caution "MariaDB updates"
+    - We strongly recommend to backup your database before upgrading your application stack
+    - During MariaDB upgrade we run `mysql-check` and `mysql-upgrade`.
+This operation may take a few minutes for big databases

+### 2.5.1

+MariaDB updated to 10.2.23

 ### 2.5.0

 - MariaDB: